Back pain is one of the most common complaints from tall people.

 - Bird Dog

 These exercises attempt to increase the flexibility of the spine and improve the spine viscosity.
-However, you should consult a medical professional before practicing these workouts, because it might do more harm than good to your back problems, depending on the cause.
+However, you should consult a medical professional before practicing these workouts: depending on the cause, it might do more harm than good to your back problems.

-- Yoga: Yoga is a great way to improve the strength of the body, especially for tall people back problems.
-However, you need to be very cautious when it comes to the flexibility of muscles.
+- Yoga: Yoga is a great way to improve the strength of the body, especially for tall people with back problems.
+However, you need to be very cautious regarding the flexibility of muscles.
 Don’t over-stretch or sprain them.

-- Swimming: Even though swimming involves the twisting and lengthening of the spine, it is best to go for a swim snorkel as this allows for your body to go against the air pressure.
-This further assists in maintaining a neutral posture in alignment with the length of the spine.
-Swimming also boosts your cardiovascular health ins addition to relieving back pain.
-This happens due to a hypoalgesic effect in which pain reduces as endorphins are released inside the body.
+- Swimming: Even though swimming involves the twisting and lengthening of the spine, it is best to go for a swim snorkel, as this allows for your body to go against the air pressure.
+This further assists in maintaining a neutral posture, in alignment with the length of the spine.
+Swimming also boosts your cardiovascular health, in addition to relieving back pain.
+This happens due to a hypoalgesic effect, in which pain reduces as endorphins are released inside the body.

-- Walking: Not as much as cycling and swimming, but walking can also contribute to your good cardiovascular health.
-Taller people can implement it in their daily lifestyle by taking the stairs, a walk in the park, etc., as well as keeping track of their daily steps with a digital monitoring app.
+- Walking: Walking can also contribute to your good cardiovascular health, though not as much as cycling and swimming.
+Taller people can implement walking in their daily lifestyle by taking the stairs, a walk in the park, etc., as well as keeping track of their daily steps with a digital monitoring app.

 Lower back pain is seen as the most common type of back problem for tall people.
 Any guesses why?
 It’s due to the standardized manufacturing of products that generally cater to the needs of people who are mostly 6 feet tall and under.